First Presbyterian Church of Marcellus: Present church (1851–present)

-Consruction of a brand new church in downtown Marcellus started and completed, and by 1851, it was finished.
+Construction of a brand new church in downtown Marcellus started and completed, and by 1851, it was finished.
 On October 13, 1851, the 50th anniversary of the society, the new church was dedicated.
 Two years later, a new bell was constructed as an addition to the new building.
 In 1866, Reverend Tompkins, who had been there since Parsons' leave in 1841, suddenly died on the eve of his 25th anniversary as reverend.
 In the time of his reign, he had married 257 couples and several people more than once.
 With Reverend Tompkins' death, the church appointed two interim ministers, Reverend W. S. Franklin and Reverend Dwight Scovel, who ran the church until Reverend George Smith was appointed to the job in 1880.
 Smith ran the job for only two years, and in 1882, after the church had become part of the Syracuse Presbytery, Smith left the church for a principal position at Canandaigua Academy.

 However, before Smith left the church, he had helped the church celebrate its 80th anniversary on October 13, 1881.
 To celebrate this anniversary, Smith wrote a complete history in text of the church.
 With Smith's leave, the new reverend appointed was Alex McA.
 Thornburn, who served the community for five years.
 On November 16.
 1887, Reverend Thornburn was then replaced by Reverend A. H. Cameron, who served ten prospering years with the church.
 In 1893 and 1894, under Reverend Cameron's reign, the church was revamped once again, with new kitchens, a church parlor, new stained glass windows, and a brand-new heating system, replacing the original stoves.
 Also during Reverend Cameron's time, the church began to perform Sunday school classes in outlying areas, so residents who could not make it to church had a place to learn.
 Places where this were performed include Marcellus Falls (north of town), and Shepard Settlement, a nearby hamlet.